pqnelson/yukawa-dark-matter/README.md

 run, `make bin` will compile the code.
 If you type `make` or `make all`, it will compile the executable *and* produce the documentation.

+**NOTE:** This work *extends* Zhang and Wise's work, in that we can consider a scalar field with a nonzero mass.

 # Algorithm

 The basic algorithm can easily be generalized to ODEs with Neumann